Vault: Decentralized Storage Made Durable: Related Works

-\paragraph{Decentralized Storage.} Building reliable storage systems in a fully decentralized environment has been explored extensively~\cite{xfs,farsite,oceanstore,ipfs,filecoin,ar}.
+\paragraph{Peer-to-peer (P2P) Storage.} Building reliable storage systems in a fully decentralized environment has been explored extensively~\cite{xfs,farsite,oceanstore,glacier}.
 Farsite~\cite{farsite} uses BFT replication for directory metadata and CFT replication for file data.
-Membership management is done through trusted certificate authorities. \sys reduces storage redundancy by using erasure coding, and avoids centralized trust through PoS and verifiable random peer selection.
-Most closely related to our work is the deep archival storage in OceanStore which stores erasure coded fragments over multiple failure domains.
-However, OceanStore makes centralized placement decisions and relies on trusted, centralized nodes to perform repairs.
-As detailed in \autoref{sec:background}, IPFS~\cite{ipfs} uses DHT to store publisher record without centralization, but offers no mechanism to reliably store objects.
-Filecoin~\cite{filecoin} and Arweave~\cite{ar} both use tokens to incentivize nodes to store objects longer, but has weak durability guarantees in the presence of failures.
+Membership management is done through trusted certificate authorities.
+Most closely related to our work is the deep archival storage in OceanStore~\cite{oceanstore} which stores erasure coded fragments over multiple failure domains.
+Glacier~\cite{glacier} proposes to tolerate large scale correlated failures of Byzantine nodes with large erasure-coded placement groups.
+These pioneer P2P storage predates web3 and dApps, and do not fully recognize the attack vectors targeting modern DSNs.
+Specifically, they assume altruistic non-faulty nodes instead of rational nodes studied by \sys and other DSNs.
+Thus, the primary focus of \sys, which is how Byzantine nodes can economically influence the rational nodes, is generally beyond their scopes.

 \ifspace \paragraph{BFT Protocols.} There exists a long line of research on replication protocols that tolerant Byzantine failures~\cite{pbft,algorand,hotstuff,bitcoin}.
 These protocols, however, require data to be replicated on all participants, sacrificing storage efficiency.
 Our peer selection protocol using verifiable random function is inspired by Algorand~\cite{algorand} and Sleepy Consensus~\cite{sleepyconsensus}.
 Our proof-of-stake based approach to defend Sybil attacks is similar to the ones used in Ethereum~\cite{ethereum} and Algorand~\cite{algorand}. \fi